SiteEditor/editor/README.md

 **100% MOBILE FRIENDLY**

-Every part of a Site Editor like modules, skins, ... are well adjusted based on the size of the screen and you can set of responsive options for each module and see the changes in our mobile editor preview.
+Every part of a Site Editor like modules, skins, ... are well adjusted based on the size of the screen and you can set responsive options for each module and see the changes in our mobile editor preview.
 Site Editor allow you create amazing responsive design for your site.

 # Features: